drewhamlett/wiz/README.md

-MYSQL row parser for NodeJS
+MySQL row parser for NodeJS